The 2010 New Zealand National SF Convention

 The convention itself was held in Wellington, in the Quality Hotel in Cuba Street that, with its numerous restaurants, bars, and clubs, is sort of the equivalent to the Soho area of London's West End.
 Wellington itself is a marvellous city to visit, more of which later on (and elsewhere there is June Young's article on New Zealand's capital Wellington).
 That there was much to do in tourist mode was a definite plus point.
 This was especially useful for those of us coming from Western Europe as both the time difference, and direct distance to travel, was the greatest possible to get to a major SF convention from anywhere on the planet.
 Yet such is our pampered early 21st century developed nation, profligate fossil carbon reliant infrastructure, it was possible for me to leave home in E. Midlands Britain and walk into the hotel in Wellington in under 48 hours all the while travelling back in time (well in terms of time zones anyway).
 Hence it was good to be able to afford a few days of unstructured tourism to get round the jet lag (and indeed I took the opportunity for a few scientific engagements).
 Typically it takes the best part of a week to shake off 12 hours jet lag and so a number did tourism, indeed a few others broke their journey by arriving in NZ at Auckland (NZ's international travel hub) and travel by rail or car down the North Island to Wellington.

 At this point perhaps I might reveal the greatest disappointment of my entire trip.
-You see when I told colleagues and friends that I was going to Australasia, they pointed out that there was this 12 hour time difference between GMT (Greenwich Mean Time) and New Zealand.
+You see when I told colleagues and friends that I was going to Australasia, they pointed out that there was this 12 hour time difference between GMT (Greenwich Mean Time) and New Zealand: I'd be time travelling!
 Boy, was I excited: that's half a day's difference don't you know!
 Imagine then my disappointment as we were flying along the distinct lack of the plane entering any sort of whirling vortex, or absence of any cackles of energy as we broke through our frame of the space-time continuum.
 Indeed when we landed I garnered local lottery-winning numbers but was unable to feed these back to friends in Blighty, now 12 hours in my past.
 In short, if this was time travel it really was dead boring, has been over-hyped, and all in all was a huge disappointment.
 But I digress…

 Au Contraire lasted from Friday morning to Sunday night and consisted (as is typical of recent NZ natcon's) three main programme streams and (and this might be because of this year's event's size) in some additional rooms there were workshops, gaming, readings, and on Sunday there was a dealers area.
 With so much going on, most programme items saw about 30 or 40 people, which kept things nice and convivial, though of course major items, such as the Vogel prizes, easily saw a hundred or more.
 Most of the con facilities were located on a single floor with movable dividing partitions between the major halls so that major programme items could be afforded more space.
 Elsewhere in the hotel there was a con-suite for kaffeeklatsch's with the Guests of Honour (GoHs).
 It should be noted that the Quality Hotel was in fact just half the hotel: the other half was the Comfort Inn which had an older style décor but was no less accommodating, and both hotels shared registration, bar and restaurant.
 All of which meant that virtually everyone could be accommodated on site.